All Products

 Number of firewall instances

-Depends on the number of purchased instances and bandwidth.
-For information about the number of instances and bandwidth provided by different editions, see Subscription 2.0.
-If the quota is insufficient, you can upgrade the specifications.
+This depends on the number of instances and the bandwidth you purchase.
+For the number of instances and bandwidth provided by different editions, see Subscription 2.0.
+If the quota is insufficient, upgrade the specifications.
 For more information, see View the protection status of assets.

-You are charged based on the actual number of firewall instances and the total traffic processed.
+Billing is based on the actual number of firewall instances and the total processed traffic.

 The maximum supported peak bandwidth is 10 Gbps.
-To request a higher specification, contact your account manager or architect.
+To request a higher specification, contact your business manager or architect.
 For more information about billing, see Pay-as-you-go 2.0.

-The peak of the total Internet traffic processed by the firewall.
-The billing is based on the sum of inbound and outbound Internet traffic bandwidth.
+The peak of the total internet traffic processed by the firewall.
+Billing is based on the sum of outbound and inbound internet traffic bandwidth.

 Billing Method 1.0